ddysher/ml-notes/ml-notes/glossary.md

 In theory RNNs can make use of information in arbitrarily long sequences, but in practice they are limited to looking back only a few steps, due to the vanishing/exploding gradient problem.
-To solve the issue, there a couple variants of RNNs, notably, LSTM and GRU.
+To solve the issue, there are many variants of RNNs, notably, LSTM and GRU.
 Note vanishing gradients aren't exclusive to RNNs.
 They also happen in deep Feedforward Neural Networks.
 It's just that RNNs tend to be very deep (as deep as the sentence length in our case), which makes the problem a lot more common.
 For more information on why this is the case, refer to [this post](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/).